Buxton Road in 1934, showing the

 177 and 179 avoided the conversion to flats which many large

-The final residents of 177 were Stockport-born Arnold
+houses suffered.
+The final private residents of 177

-family, who moved in to 177 in the 1950s and stayed until at
+who moved in to 177 in the 1950s and stayed until at least

 1968.
 Mr Pickering (1909-84) was an accountant who also

-Elder of the Christian Brethren church
+served as an Elder of the Christian Brethren church

 Charles W. Macara (1845-1929), Managing Director of